 Certain materials used in landscaping — particularly lumber and stone — have different price points in different regions of the country.
 Types of stone or wood native to your local area will cost less than materials that have to be shipped from far away.

-If your landscape project involves construction, ask your contractor or a local supplier which materials are cheapest where you live.
+If your landscape project involves construction, ask your contractor or a local supplier which materials are the cheapest where you live.

 Region also affects the types of plants you can use in your landscape, since certain species do well in certain climates.
 It’s a good idea to use native plants whenever possible because they tend to save you money in the long run and are easier to take care of.